-- a) A description of the leaf collection program, including pick-up methodology and equipment used, timing of associated street cleaning, standard operating procedures, schedule and frequency, and instructions for residents and property owners. - b) Identification of leave disposal locations. - c) An estimate of the weight in tons of material collected annually and a description of how the weight is estimated. - d) By January 1, 2026, a description of the BMPs that the Permittee employs or will employ to its leaf collection program that reduce nutrient loading to the receiving waters.
-The permittee shall consider source, transport and discharge location when considering BMPs for the leaf collection program. - 5.
-Storm Water Pollution Prevention Planning: All municipal garages, municipal storage areas, and other public works related municipal facilities shall have a Storm Water Pollution Prevention Plan (SWPPP).
-The SWPPPs shall: - a) Be developed and implemented by January 1, 2025 for sites without a SWPPP.
-SWPPP shall include the following information: - (1) The physical locations of each facility with a key corresponding to the locations on the storm sewer system map required under section II.H. - (2) The contact information for the individuals with overall responsibility for each facility. - (3) A map of each facility, drawn to scale, and including the following features: - (a) The locations and descriptions of major activities and storage areas. - (b)Identification of drainage patterns, potential sources of storm water contamination, and discharge points. - (c) Identification of nearby receiving waters or wetlands. - (d) Identification of connections to the Permittee's MS4. - (4) A description of procedures, good housekeeping activities, and any BMPs installed to reduce or eliminate storm water contamination. - (5) A maintenance plan with inspection procedures and schedule for each facility to identify deficiencies, necessary improvements and/or repairs, assess effectiveness, and address new or unaddressed potential sources of storm water contamination. - (6) Spills prevention and response standard for each facility. - b) Conduct and document quarterly visual inspections of the property and annual facility compliance inspections.
+- a) A description of the leaf collection program, including pick-up methodology and equipment used, timing of associated street cleaning, standard operating procedures, schedule and frequency, and instructions for residents and property owners. - b) Identification of leave disposal locations. - c) An estimate of the weight in tons of material collected annually and a description of how the weight is estimated. - d) By July 1, 2026, a description of the BMPs that the Permittee employs or will employ to its leaf collection program that reduce nutrient loading to the receiving waters.
+The permittee shall consider source, transport and discharge location when considering BMPs for the leaf collection program.

+5. Storm Water Pollution Prevention Planning:

+All municipal garages, municipal storage areas, and other public works related municipal facilities shall have a Storm Water Pollution Prevention Plan (SWPPP).

+a) SWPPPs shall include:

+- (1) The physical locations of each facility with a key corresponding to the locations on the storm sewer system map required under section II.H. - (2) The contact information for the individuals with overall responsibility for each facility. - (3) A map of each facility, drawn to scale, and including the following features: - (a) The locations and descriptions of major activities and storage areas. - (b) Identification of drainage patterns, potential sources of storm water contamination, and discharge points. - (c) Identification of nearby receiving waters or wetlands. - (d) Identification of connections to the Permittee's MS4. - (4) A description of procedures, good housekeeping activities, and any BMPs installed to reduce or eliminate storm water contamination.

-- c) Contain procedures for annual training of municipal staff on implementation of the SWPPP. - d) New or updated SWPPPs shall be submitted to the Department for review once completed. - 6.
+- (5) A maintenance plan with inspection procedures and schedule for each facility to identify deficiencies, necessary improvements and/or repairs, assess effectiveness, and address new or unaddressed potential sources of storm water contamination. - (6) Spills prevention and response standard for each facility. - (7) Quarterly visual inspections of the property and annual facility compliance inspections.
+Inspections reports shall be documented. - (8) Contains procedures for annual training of municipal staff on implementation of the SWPPP. - b) For sites without a SWPPP, develop and implement a SWPPP by July 1, 2025. - c) Submit to the Department all new or updated SWPPPs once completed. - 6.
 Internal Training and Education:

-The Permittee shall provide education for appropriate municipal and other personnel involved in implementing their community's pollution prevention programs at a minimum, once during the permit term.
+The Permittee shall provide education for appropriate municipal and other personnel involved in implementing their community's pollution prevention programs.
 Documentation shall be maintained of the date, the names of each person attending, and the content of the training.